ryan-james-thomas/red-pitaya-data-acquisition/README.md

 An additional acquisition method is to use lock-in or phase-sensitive detection.
 The Red Pitaya generates a sinusoidal output signal with variable frequency and amplitude, which can be connected to a physical actuator.
 The output of the system of interest is then connected to one of the ADCs.
 The lock-in module allows for phase sensitive detection at different demodulation frequencies and phases, with a CIC filter reducing the sample rate and eliminating the carrier and sidebands.

+To be compatible with other projects, from v0.4 onwards the system uses the socket server interface and MATLAB classes at https://github.com/atomlaser-lab/red-pitaya-interface.

 The external trigger is currently set to be DIO7_N on the [E1 connector](https://redpitaya.readthedocs.io/en/latest/developerGuide/hardware/125-14/extent.html#extension-connector).